-MySQL Router is part of InnoDB cluster, and is lightweight middleware that provides transparent routing between your application and back-end MySQL Servers.
+MySQL Router is part of InnoDB cluster, and is lightweight middleware that provides transparent routing between your application and MySQL server instances which make up an InnoDB cluster.
 It can be used for a wide variety of use cases, such as providing high availability and scalability by effectively routing database traffic to appropriate back-end MySQL Servers.
 The pluggable architecture also enables developers to extend MySQL Router for custom use cases.

-For client applications to handle failover, they need to be aware of the InnoDB cluster topology and know which MySQL instance is the PRIMARY.
-While it is possible for applications to implement that logic, MySQL Router can provide and handle this functionality for you.
+For client applications to handle failover, they need to be aware of the InnoDB cluster's topology and know the role of each MySQL instance - whether it is primary or secondary.
+While it is possible for applications to implement that logic, MySQL Router provides this functionality for you.
+MySQL Router includes the InnoDB cluster metadata cache plugin, which enables MySQL Router to automatically configure itself based on the cluster's topology.
+This process is referred to as bootstrapping.

-The recommended deployment model for MySQL Router is with InnoDB cluster, with Router sitting on the same host as the application.
+The recommended deployment model for MySQL Router is bootstrapped against an InnoDB cluster, with Router running on the same host as the application.

 The steps for deploying Router with an InnoDB cluster after the cluster is configured are: